Support our work by becoming our Patron! Learn More

 • Keep foods covered to retain heat and to keep contaminants from falling into food.

-• Using a calibrated thermometer for measuring internal food temperatures once an hour.
+• Use a calibrated thermometer for measuring internal food temperatures once an hour.

 • Record temperatures in the Holding Temperature Log and take required action accordingly.